Do I Need Planning Permission for a Conservatory? UK Guide

 For planning permission purposes, there is no difference.
 Both are treated as ‘extensions’ and are subject to the same set of Permitted Development rules regarding size, height, and location.

 While you may not need planning permission, you might still need to comply with the Party Wall Act 1996 if your foundations are within 3 metres of your neighbour’s property.
-It’s also just good courtesy to let them know your plans!
+It’s also just good courtesy to inform them!

 If you build a structure that does not meet Permitted Development rules and you haven’t applied for planning permission, the council can take enforcement action.
 This could force you to alter or even demolish the entire structure at your own cost.
 It’s not worth the risk.